-MACS EU extends Academic Hospital Maastricht’s Asset Management Strategy with IBM Maximo
+MACS extends Academic Hospital Maastricht’s Asset Management Strategy with IBM Maximo

 Academic Hospital Maastricht (azM) part of Maastricht Universitair Medisch Centrum (MUMC+) extends asset management with positioning technology to provide complete healthcare